Frequently asked questions

 Your CD will automatically renew at maturity.
 Upon maturity, you'll have a grace period of 10 calendar days during which you can withdraw funds without penalty.
 This grace period begins on the date of maturity.

 You may choose to withdraw the funds in your CD at maturity or within the grace period.
-Notice may be given to us by phone at 877-346-2756 , Monday through Friday, 9 a.m. to 6 p.m.
-ET.
+If you wish to do so, call us to provide us with notice.

 If you choose not to renew your CD, interest will accrue until the day within the grace period that you withdraw your funds or that we receive notice.
 Each renewal term will be the same as the original term, beginning on the maturity date.
 We'll set the interest rate on your renewing CD at our discretion.
 To determine your rate on renewal, please check our rate schedule at www.salliemae.com/banking/